tani-ro-hei/Perl-Little-Schemer/README.md

 use warnings;
 no warnings  qw( prototype recursion experimental::signatures );

-# redundant forward declarations make you free from the parentheses of tail recursion
+# Redundant forward declarations make you free from the parentheses of tail recursion.
 sub pairreverse :prototype($);

 sub pairreverse :prototype($) ($list) {